timofei-iatsenko/jest-firestore/readme.md

 By default, one emulator instance would be created for all Jest workers.
 You can achieve parallelism by leveraging emulator's [multi database support](https://firebase.google.com/docs/emulator-suite/connect_firestore#multiple_db_ui).

-Library provides `FIRESTORE_TESTING_DB` environment variable which is unique for each Jest worker, you can use it when initializing `firebase-admin` in your tests.

 ### 2. Configure `firebase-admin`

 Library sets the `process.env.FIRESTORE_EMULATOR_HOST` for your convenience so `firebase-admin` and other firebase tools will pick it up automatically.